klautless/officerballs/officerballs.bufflib/README.md

 # buff lib
 adds 24 buffs and 5 boons to enhance gameplay. functions as a library for other mods to utilize.

-now includes new setting: RandomBuffsFromFishing - enable to have a chance to get random buffs/boons while fishing.
+now includes new settings:
+RandomBuffsFromFishing - enable to have a chance to get random buffs/boons while fishing.

-to get a random buff, hold Q while flushing a toilet.
+RandomBuffsFromBuddies - enable to have a chance to get random buffs/boons from your buddies.
+RandomBuffsFromToilets - enable to allow you to press Q+E on toilets for random buffs.

 to wipe all buffs and boons, hold shift while flushing a toilet.

 for support/conflicts please create a GitHub issue.